 The Tea Cups are one of my favorite rides but it’s so hard to get a picture on them since they of course, are constantly spinning! 🤪Here you can just hop on in for a quick little photo sesh.
 Don’t worry if people think you’re MAD, its great picture to be able to look back on.
 Of all the stores in Disney Springs, the new Disney Style store is my favorite for the most stylish pieces for the parks!

 Location: United Kingdom, Epcot

 I always wanted a photo like this but have unfortunately not yet gotten the chance to visit London.
 (Guess I’m saving that for when I move there with Harry Styles?)
 Anyways the United Kingdom Pavilion is one of my faves.
 As I mentioned earlier the fish and chips are SO GOOD.
 I try to get a delicacy from each place I go to.
-I mean “When in Rome” right!? (or Epcots version of the UK.)
-While you’re here you should also check out some of the cool acts covering The Beatles, The Police, The Rolling Stones, and more. ☎️🇬🇧🎶
+I mean “When in Rome” right!?
+If you're in the mood to hear some good music, check out some of the cool bands covering The Beatles, The Police, The Rolling Stones, and more. ☎️🇬🇧🎶

 8. Disney’s Polynesian Resort

 Ok, so, the NUMBER ONE place on my bucket list is Tahiti, so this location automatically makes it to my list.
 Ever since I was little, I just love all things tropical.When you enter, you are greeted with a lei around your neck and Hula dancing in the lobby.
 Make sure to stop by for some DELICIOUS Dole Whip on the beach, or swing by at night to take out a private boat and enjoy the fireworks from the water!

 Location: Hollywood studios